satyajeet101/spring_boot/SPRING.md

   - @Value("${my.name: default value}")
   - @Value("some static message") private String str;
   - @Value("${my.values}") private List<String>listValue
+- @ConfigurationProperties("db")
-- @ConfigurationProperties(prefix = "db") // put this on class and and that class property will be bind by db.propName in property file will be assigned to respective property of the class
+  - put this on class and that class property will be bind by db.propName in property file will be assigned to respective property of the class
+  - If Propert name is "driverClassName" then in propert file it should be "db.driver-class-name"
 - @SpringBootTest integration testing and it sets the spring context
 - @MockBean create a fake bean during unit testing
 - @Transactional